 Having successfully achieved the necessary Listed Building consents, alongside the commencement of our survey process, our customer enquired about blinds for their new orangery.

-For maximum shading, Grants designed fully automated and motorised lined French Pinoleum blinds, which were installed throughout the orangery.
+Grants Blinds designed fully automated and motorised lined French Pinoleum blinds, which were installed throughout the orangery, for maximum shading.

 The new addition to this 16th Century period home ticks all of the design boxes and underlines, once again, that if you’re considering extending a Listed Building, you should start by talking to David Salisbury – our experience in this area is simply unequalled.